TITLERIVALS

 Player Growth

-Young players (15-23) accumulate growth faster than older players.
+Youth develop faster.
+Young players aged 15 to 23 accumulate growth faster than older players.

-Growth is scaled by minutes played so a player who plays 45 minutes earns roughly half the growth of a full 90-minute appearance.
+Scaled by minutes played.
+A player who plays 45 minutes earns roughly half the growth of a full 90-minute appearance.

 Match RatingBase GrowthDescription